theobori-cafe/theobori.cafe/posts/tf-neuvector.md

     <img src="/terraform_provider.png" width="90%">
 </p>

-So I created a Go SDK for NeuVector before using it in the provider, you can find it out [here](https://github.com/theobori/go-neuvector).
+So I created a Go SDK for NeuVector before using it in the provider.

 &nbsp;
 Now the provider is able to fully manage the implemented resources (create, delete, update and import).